ikr/ikr.su/src/resume.md

 - 10/2003 — 09/2005 | Project manager at XIAG AG (Novosibirsk)

 > Learned quite a bit about hiring programmers and resolving conflicts.
-Realized I'd rather not to be a manager.
+Realized I'd rather not be a manager.

 - 04/2002 — 09/2003 | Programmer at Center of Financial Technologies (Novosibirsk)